kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 # QUIC Frames

-In QUIC Services for Streams, the following QUIC frames can be used, as if they were sent or received in the application packet number space:
+In QUIC on Streams, the following QUIC frames can be used, as if they were sent or received in the application packet number space:

 * PADDING
 * RESET_STREAM